techouse/es6-boilerplate/README.md

 A small and lean skeleton to get you started building ES6 apps in no time.

+I have recently upgraded it use Webpack 4 and Babel 7.
+As a bonus I have added Vue.js and SCSS stylesheet compilation into the webpack.config.js file.

 ### How do I get set up?

 First of all you'll have to install [Node.js](href:https://nodejs.org/en/) and [npm](href:https://www.npmjs.com/get-npm).